Large Language Models for Relevance Judgment in Product Search

-Previous studies have shown that the cross encoder based BERT model \cite{luan2021sparse} performs well on solving semantic retrieval problems.
+Previous studies have shown that the cross encoder based LLM1 model \cite{luan2021sparse} performs well on solving semantic retrieval problems.
 To address the specific challenge of e-commerce product relevance search, we have employed a cross encoder model in our design.
-We experimented with finetuning our model using two variations of the BERT model as the starting checkpoints: 1) the BERT-Base uncased model from Huggingface, and 2) this same model further pretrained on the Walmart Search corpus.
+We experimented with finetuning our model using two variations of the LLM1 model as the starting checkpoints: 1) the LLM1-Base uncased model from Huggingface, and 2) this same model further pretrained on the Walmart Search corpus.

-{\it Walmart Pretrained BERT:} Since the BERT-base model was trained on general domain text data, we aimed to enhance its performance on e-commerce related texts by conducting additional language model training using Walmart product catalog.
+{\it Walmart Pretrained LLM1:} Since the LLM1-base model was trained on general domain text data, we aimed to enhance its performance on e-commerce related texts by conducting additional language model training using Walmart product catalog.
 We chose the masked language modeling task with 15\% masking rate, also included a binarized orders prediction task.
 We interleaved the training between these two tasks, with each batch consisting of only one task.
 We utilized one year of Walmart search behavioral data for the binarized orders prediction training.

 {\it Cross Encoder Architecture:} We finetune our cross-encoder model using human-labeled query-item relevance pairs and aim to classify the relevance of these pairs.
 As shown in Figure~(\ref{fig:llm_relevance}), we begin by merging all query-item features into a single concatenated string.
-This string is then fed into the BERT encoder.
-After the BERT encoder pass, we apply dropout and then non-linear layers to transform the embedding into a three-dimensional classification vector.
+This string is then fed into the LLM1 encoder.
+After the LLM1 encoder pass, we apply dropout and then non-linear layers to transform the embedding into a three-dimensional classification vector.
 Lastly, we apply a Softmax layer to convert this vector into a three-class relevance probability vector, which is optimized using the cross-entropy loss.